laravel/docs/upgrade.md

 **Likelihood Of Impact: Medium**

 To prevent possible CSRF attacks, the `email/resend` route registered by the router when using Laravel's built-in email verification has been updated from a `GET` route to a `POST` route.
-Therefore, you will need to update your frontend to send the proper request type to this route.
+Therefore, you will need to update your front end to send the proper request type to this route.
 For example, if you are using the built-in email verification template scaffolding:

     {{ __('Before proceeding, please check your email for a verification link.') }}
     {{ __('If you did not receive the email') }},